 Do you notice tiny bumps on your legs, armpits or face a few days after shaving?
 If so, then this must be ingrown hair, or hair that grows back into the skin instead of moving upward.
 Aside from appearing quite unattractive, ingrown hairs can be quite irritating.
-So, check out these techniques on how to get rid of ingrown hairs the easy way.
+So, check out these techniques on how to get rid of ingrown hair the easy way.

 There are instances when dead skin tends to block a hair follicle.
 When this happens, the hair inside the follicle ends up curling around and growing sideways rather than outward.
 Thus, these hairs appear as small bumps on your skin, and may resemble little pimples over time.

 You may also experience slight discomfort and pain once they form into boil-like bumps.
 It may also be itchy, particularly when there are plenty of ingrown hairs.
 Once infected, pus may also form inside these tiny bumps.

 Ingrown hairs along with razor burn are the most common issues men experience right after shaving, and these are usually found on the cheeks, neck and chin.
 On the other hand, women also experience strawberry legs and may notice small bumps on their armpits, legs and pubic area after waxing or shaving.

 Getting Rid of Ingrown Hairs